Effective Date: November 29, 2011

 e.
 The Assistant Administrator for Procurement is responsible for:

-(1) Preparing and signing all notices and regulations dealing with the NASA Grant and Cooperative Agreements Handbook and the Federal Acquisitions Regulation (FAR), in accordance with the FRDDH.
+(1) Preparing and signing all notices and regulations in the 14 CFR pt.
+1260 and 48 CFR, in accordance with the FRDDH.

 (2) Processing and transmitting all procurement-related notices and regulations to the FR for publication, via its Web Portal.